-'Olam haba, the: the age to come.
+'Olam haba, the: the coming age.

 Omer: Meaning "sheaf," the bundle of barley used in the Firstfruits offering.
 After the Temple period it came to be identified with Sefirat ha'Omer, or the counting of the omer, the counting of the days from Firstfruits to Shavu'ot.